contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 0x1004 is the start address of the target image 0x1000 + 0x4 bytes to get to the RESET vector.

 # What Should Happen?
-If this example functions properly, we should see the CC26XX boot up into the Vector table and bootloader located at 0x0000.
-The bootloader should then initialize the GPIO system, illuminate an LED, and then jump to the OTA image located at 0x1000.
+If this example functions properly, we should see:

+1. CC26XX boots up into the Vector table and bootloader located at 0x0000.
+1. Bootloader should then initialize the GPIO system, illuminate an LED, and then jump to the OTA image located at 0x1000.
-*If* the OTA image begins executing, the CC26XX should then start strobing its LED at a frequency of 1Hz.
+1.  *If* the OTA image begins executing, the CC26XX should then start strobing its LED at a frequency of 1Hz.

-So far, the bootloader functions, but the OTA image does not begin executing.
+So far, the bootloader boots, configures GPIO, but the OTA image does not begin executing.

 # Get Started